-- Supportive of demand; - Achieving substantial growth in volume and value through enhanced competitiveness of the brand; - Integrating marketing of the country between public entities and private sector; - Leveraging emerging global market trends such as preference for short-haul destinations have the potential to impact the inbound market; and - Supported by Tourism research and insights to enable accurate forecasts and support marketing and branding strategies.
+- Supportive of demand; - Achieving substantial growth in volume and value through enhanced competitiveness of the brand; - Integrating marketing of the country between public entities and private sector; and - Supported by tourism research and insights to enable accurate forecasts and support marketing and branding strategies.

-A unified Tourism competitive identity for South Africa must be developed focused on:
+A unified tourism competitive offer for South Africa must be co-created by the public and private sector focusing on:

-- Marketing programmes and investment based on evidence, priority market segmentation, and unique assets; - Adoption of a targeted approach to marketing and branding by country and region;
+- Marketing programmes and investment based on evidence, priority market segmentation, and unique assets; - Adoption of a targeted approach to marketing and branding by country and region and infuse the element of responsible tourism in marketing; - Bidding to host international business, sporting and lifestyle events enabling geographic spread and reduction of seasonality;

-28 South African Tourism, 2019
+20 South African Tourism, 2019

-- Establishing hosting of international business events enabling geographic spread and reduction of seasonality; and - Programmes for strengthening brand awareness and preference as a prelude to conversion; - Positioning South Africa as a leader for international business events in Africa and in the Southern Hemisphere; - Leveraging the geographic spread of Tourism benefits as its imperative.
+- Programmes for strengthening brand awareness and preference as a prelude to conversion; - Positioning South Africa as a leader for international business events in Africa and in the Southern Hemisphere and leveraging the geographic spread of tourism benefits as its imperative.